 I apply 3 separate layers with some time to dry in between.
 Don’t take it too far because too much lume will cause the hands to touch.
 The minute hand will catch on the hour hand or a subdial hand will catch on the hour hand.

-Place the hands in a parts tray and use the dust cover.
+Store the hands in a parts tray and use the dust cover.
 That way dust doesn’t accumulate and stick to the lume while it’s drying.

 Leave the hands to dry overnight so you can safely refit the hands the next day.

-Do you have any tips on how to relume watch hands?
+Do you have any other tips on how to relume watch hands?
 Share them in the comments below.